 Dynamic

-Developers should learn Embedded C++ when working on embedded systems projects that require higher-level abstractions than C offers, such as robotics, automotive control units, IoT devices, or medical instruments, where code maintainability and scalability are critical meets c is widely used in the industry and worth learning.
+Use C when you need low-level control over hardware, such as in operating systems, embedded firmware, or high-performance computing where every CPU cycle counts, as seen in game engines like Doom meets developers should learn embedded c++ when working on embedded systems projects that require higher-level abstractions than c offers, such as robotics, automotive control units, iot devices, or medical instruments, where code maintainability and scalability are critical.
 Here's our take.

 🧊Nice Pick